hemisemi/montage/README.md

-# montage
+# Hemisemi Montage
-[ED] A cross-plateform open-source video montage software.
+A cross-plateform open-source video montage software.
 Any help is wellcome.

+Early Development: This software is not ready to be used yet.